 On the 500th anniversary of Luther’s formidable Protestant Reformation, the church he founded, the Lutherans, have fully clasped hands with the Papal church, effectively agreeing with the current pope that the Protestant Reformation is over.
 Many others have, and are following suit.
 How grieved would Luther and the other Protestant Reformers be, could they witness the current rejection of their sacrificial efforts and millions returning to the fold of the Roman church?
 Quite interestingly, none of the doctrines, dogmas, and practices that led to Luther’s Protestant Reformation have changed.
-Those policies resulted in the unmerciful slaughter of tens of millions whose only crime was to choose, like Luther, that salvation is only available through Jesus.
+Those policies that resulted in the unmerciful slaughter of tens of millions whose only crime was to choose, like Luther, that salvation is only available through Jesus.

-It is indeed a great mystery that so many of those, who claim to be followers of Jesus Christ would choose to engage in an activity rooted in sorcery, witchcraft and necromancy rather than reflect upon the event that was the foundation for their civil and religious liberty.
+It is indeed a great mystery that so many of those, who claim to be followers of Jesus Christ, would choose to engage in an activity rooted in sorcery, witchcraft and necromancy, rather than reflect upon the event that was the foundation for their civil and religious liberty.
 Why would they choose carving pumpkins and pretending to be ghosts instead of praising the God of all creation for sending Luther and the other reformers, many of whom gave their lives so that we can live?

 But the PROTEST is not over.
 Learn more and support us today as we rekindle the Reformation.

 Men have debated, discussed and even denied who Jesus truly is.
 The book, Who is this Jesus who died for you? presents the Jesus of the Bible in His many offices.
 It will not only inform; but it will edify, inspire, and draw you into a closer relationship with your Lord and Savior, Jesus Christ.
 Read it now.